In-Person Religious Services Suspended due to COVID 19

 The links below will take you to PDFs of the prayer books we use for services.
 This will allow you to follow along in your home as you attend virtual services via Zoom and Facebook.

 Sunday through Friday, beginning at 9:30 a.m., we will hold a communal prayer opportunity on Zoom.
 You will have the option of joining by video or phone.
-During our virtual gathering, Cantor Leberman and I will share some words of Torah and reflection.
+During our virtual gathering, Rabbi Dorsch and Cantor Leberman will share some words of Torah and reflection.
 We will recite the Mi Shebeirach for the Cholim, a prayer for those who are in need of healing.
 We will also recite a Mourner’s Prayer, which was composed by the Rabbinic Assembly.
-The Mourner’s Prayer is in place of the Mourner’s Kaddish, and for situations where we are unable to gather for a Minyan.
-Click here to access the prayer.

 Daf Yomi, an hour of daily learning, begins at 8:30 a.m.
 Everyone is invited to join the discussion using the Morning Minyan Zoom link above.

-At 6:00 p.m. on Friday Evening, Stephanie, Nadav, Ziva and I invite you to join us, virtually, into our home as our family lights Shabbat Candles, recites Shabbat blessings, and sings a Shabbat Song together.
+At 6:00 p.m. on Friday Evening, Rabbi Dorsch and his family invite you to join them, virtually, at their our home as the family lights Shabbat Candles, recites Shabbat blessings, and sings a Shabbat Song together.
 Click the titles to access the Home Blessing and Children’s Blessing that we’ll be sharing.
 This will be streamed live on the TIS Facebook page or you may join us through ZOOM.

 Join us as the Dorsch family leads us all in Havdalah.
-We invite everyone to join us beginning at 7:45 p.m. on Saturday evenings.
-Join us on Zoom.
-Password: 521354
+We invite everyone to join us beginning at 8:30 p.m. on Saturday evenings.
+Join us on ZOOM.
+Here is additional information, if needed:

 None of this is ideal.
 But the strength in our community lies in the way in which we continue to connect with one another and support each other through this global health pandemic.
-As always, I am available should you need to talk, please do not hesitate to call or send me an e-mail.
+As always, Rabbi is available should you need to talk, please do not hesitate to call or send him an e-mail.

 Being there (even virtually) for each other: